NVIDIA/cuda-samples/README.md

 # CUDA Samples

 Samples for CUDA Developers which demonstrates features in CUDA Toolkit.
-This version supports [CUDA Toolkit 12.0](https://developer.nvidia.com/cuda-downloads).
+This version supports [CUDA Toolkit 12.1](https://developer.nvidia.com/cuda-downloads).

 ## Release Notes

 This section describes the release notes for the CUDA Samples on GitHub only.

-### CUDA 12.0
+### CUDA 12.1
-* Added new flags for JIT compiling
-* Removed deprecated APIs in Hopper Architecture

 ### [older versions...](./CHANGELOG.md)